vslavik/poedit/libs/coroutine/README.md

 In contrast to threads, which are pre-emptive, coroutines switches are cooperative (programmer controls when a switch will happen).
 The kernel is not involved in the coroutine switches.

+Note that boost.coroutine is deprecated - boost.coroutine2 is its successor.
+If you are forced to use a pre-C++11 compiler you should still use boost.coroutine.